vuestorefront/storefront-api/docs/guide/default-modules/api.md

 #### REQUEST BODY:

 The `user_id` field is a numeric user id as returned in `api/user/me`.
-The `cart_id` is a guest or authorized user quote id (you can mix a guest cart with an authroized user as well)
+The `cart_id` is a guest or authorized user quote id (you can mix a guest cart with an authroized user as well).

 ```json
 {